 What To Avoid

 However, following manufacturer recommendations for care is always the best way to ensure the longevity of your appliance.
+To prevent mineral buildup, use distilled water and adhere to a regular cleaning regimen.

 Here is our review of different types of water that people tend to put in their steamers and why they are bad to use.